Majihime/the-castle-of-frankenstein/README.md

 - Original ASCII Art
 - Autosave feature
 - Audio Engine with looping music
-- Fully remade for 2026
+- Fully remade for 2026 (Old revisions of game removed, contact me if you want the old version.)
 ---

 ## Screenshot